Are you having an issue with your Oculus headset that keeps restarting while you’re in the middle of an exciting game or immersive VR experience?

 Troubleshoot the Wi-Fi Network

-Connectivity issues with the Wi-Fi network can sometimes result in Oculus update problems, causing the headset to keep restarting.
+Connectivity issues with the Wi-Fi network can sometimes result in Oculus update problems, causing it to turn on again and again.
 Your best bet, in this case, is to troubleshoot your network by performing these steps in the following order:

 Force Reset the VR Headset

-An alternative way to factory reset the device is using the Meta Quest app installed on your mobile device in the following way:
+An alternative way to do this is using the Meta Quest app installed on your mobile device in the following way:

 NOTE: Before resetting Oculus, save your data on the Oculus using the Cloud Backup.
 Wear the headset, press the Home button, hover over the clock, and open “Settings.”
 Finally, select “Backup” from the left menu and toggle on “Cloud Backup.”